DOVER KENT ARCHIVES

 Wellesley House, Walmer

-Above picture shows Wellesley House.
+Above picture shows Wellesley House, shown January 2000.

-If this is indeed the same house, I have also found reference to the Duke of Wellington, Lord Warden to the Cinque Ports, Sir Arthur Wellesley, who prior to 1808 had lived at the top of Walmer Castle Road in the house which today bears his name - Wellesley House.
+I have also found reference to the Duke of Wellington, Lord Warden to the Cinque Ports, Sir Arthur Wellesley, who prior to 1808 had lived at the top of Walmer Castle Road in the house which today bears his name - Wellesley House.

 The book titled "The Old Pubs of deal and Walmer" states that in the 1861 census there were three pubs together, those being "Bricklayers Arms," the "Cambridge Arms" and the "Wellesley Arms."